 - myCNAjobs – recently ranked to be the best cost to recruit caregivers, it is $79/ month after a free trial period

 Step 8: Create your company website and social media profiles

 You can create your website yourself or hire someone to do it for you.
 Make it look professional and post only content relating to home care and your business.

 Step 9: Referrals

-Do your best to connect with long term care facilities and hospitals in your area who can spread the word of your home care business.
+Do your best to connect with long-term care facilities and hospitals in your area that can spread the word about your home care business.